guilatrova/latrovacommits-articles/posts/2020/2020-07-26-python-inversion-control-principle/post.en-us.md

 This makes your code insanely scalable, **you should write code like that always**.

+(Honestly, I can't imagine a high quality C#/Java code that does not respect this rule.)

-## ⛓️ Python does not have interfaces
+# ⛓️ Python does not have interfaces

 That's damn trick, how am I suppose to depend on abstractions if Python doesn't support interfaces?

 Well, there's the `ABC` module that would allow you to write a abstract class **disguised** as an interface.
 But honestly, I don't believe Python need interfaces.

-That's somewhat shocking, after researching a lot on StackOverflow an other posts, I came up to a conclusion:
+That's somewhat shocking, after researching a lot on StackOverflow and other posts, I came up to a conclusion:

 ### Interface is a solution for languages that does not support multiple-inheritance.